-With effect from 1st April 2021, the Isle of Wight Council Fire and Rescue Service will combine with the Hampshire Fire and Rescue Service to form the new Hampshire and Isle of Wight Fire Service.
+With effect from 1st April 2021, the Isle of Wight Council Fire and Rescue Service combined with the Hampshire Fire and Rescue Service to form the new Hampshire and Isle of Wight Fire and Rescue Authority.

-All matters relating to Firefighters' Pensions are the responsibility of the new combined Fire Service from this date.
+All matters relating to Firefighters' Pensions became the responsibility of the new combined Fire Service from this date.